anuj13mathur/notification-service/README.md

 ### Swagger documentation
 Swagger API documentation is added in file swagger.yaml, present at the root directory of this project.
-This file can be imported in https://editor.swagger.io/ to view the documentation.
+This file can be imported at https://editor.swagger.io/ to look at the documentation.